vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 User can obtain one-time-valid quota by calculating `PoW` upon sending transactions.
 According to above table, the target `PoW` difficulty is 0x3FFFFFF for sending an uncommented transfer transaction with no staking.

-In the TestNet, a central `PoW` service has been built to serve the purpose of calculating `PoW` from Vite wallets, some of which, like mobile wallets, may not have sufficient computation power to perform the calculation.
+In Pre-Mainnet, a central `PoW` service has been built to serve the purpose of calculating `PoW` from Vite wallets, some of which, like mobile wallets, may not have sufficient computation power to perform the calculation.

 #### Calculation Steps